spottybones/lentigo_site/source/scott/index.markdown

 manager, system administrator and web developer.

-I'm married to Hope O'Keeffe, who you will also see around here, and we live with kids, cats and fish in Arlington, VA.
+I'm married to Hope O'Keeffe, who you will also see around here, and we live with kids, cats, and fish in Arlington, VA.